Last modified on November 12, 2024, 16:30 UTC

 • Early History: Combe Martin has historical roots dating back to the pre-Roman Iron Age, with archaeological evidence suggesting its significance in Roman trade.

-• Silver Mining: The village was known for its silver mines from the 1290s through the early 20th century, contributing economically and socially to the region.
+• Silver Mining: The village was known for its silver mines from the 1290s through to the late 19th century, contributing economically and socially to the region.

 • Combe Martin's mining activities made it a bustling industrial hub, particularly during the Industrial Revolution (1760-1840).